-> Join like-minded communicators in learning about design thinking to strengthen social impact communications.
-Stanford d.school professor and HCD expert, Cynthia Benjamin, and MDC Network's Melissa Daar Carvajal will lead this workshop, 10AM - 4 PM, November 16th.
+Join like-minded communicators in learning about design thinking to strengthen social impact communications.
+Stanford d.school professor and HCD expert, Cynthia Benjamin, and MDC Network's Melissa Daar Carvajal lead these workshops.

-> Participants are encouraged to bring a communications challenge to work through the Human Centered Design process at the workshop.
+Participants are encouraged to bring a communications challenge to work through the Human Centered Design process at the workshop.
 Read about our last HCD workshop.

 In this comprehensive session, you will explore using design thinking to shape four communications facets: